OlivierLD/raspberry-coffee/oliv-scratch-pad/some-tests/CHAT.SERVER.md

 Look into the package `oliv.events`.
 It can be compiled and distributed by using the script `package.chatserver.sh`.
-Same script provides instructions on how to run the server and the client.
+Same script provides instructions on how to run the server and its client(s).
 The script produces 2 jars in the `dist` sub-folder, just above ~10Kb big (they could be even smaller).

 You will notice that an entry named `Compile-date` is added to the `MANIFEST.MF`.